-Based on the age of portions of its water distribution system, the City presumes that some of its water lines are composed of lead or galvanized materials.
-The City needs to inventory its system to identify the location of these water lines and to replace them.
-The initial inventory was due to the Texas Commission on Environmental Quality (TCEQ) by October 16, 2024.
+Based on the age of portions of its water distribution system, the City presumed that some of its water lines were composed of lead or galvanized materials.
+The City needed to inventory its system to identify the location of these water lines and to replace them.
+The inventory was provided to the Texas Commission on Environmental Quality (TCEQ) by the October 16, 2024, deadline.

-The City has inventoried its distribution system with 2,169 connections to identify those that have lead or galvanized materials.
+The City has inventoried its water system connections to identify those that have lead or galvanized materials.
 The City has not requested funding for the replacement of any identified lead or galvanized materials service lines.